ashlevans/CSPS-Digital-Academy-Premium/index.md

 ## Online Tools & Platforms

-Throughout your Premium experience, you will access to:
+Throughout your Premium experience, you will access:
 - _Slack_, for chatting with your cohort.
 - [_GitHub_](https://github.com), for modules and scripts.
 [Create a GitHub account here](https://github.com/).
 - _Moodle_, for accessing course materials.
 You will soon receive a separate email with a link, username, and password to gain access.